bhbmaster/rhood/README.md

 ## EXTRA INFORMATION

-* only filled orders are taken into account. orders that were cancelled or are currently pending / queued do not take into account for order parsing, open positions, or profit calculations.
+* Only filled orders are taken into account. orders that were cancelled or are currently pending / queued do not take into account for order parsing, open positions, or profit calculations.

-* open positions and net profits are sorted from lowest value symbols to highest. you can use the --sort-name (-S) option to instead sort alphabetically by name.
+* Open positions and net profits are sorted from lowest value symbols to highest. you can use the --sort-name (-S) option to instead sort alphabetically by name.

 ## TODO

 * Options are not yet included as I don't have any.
 Looking for any information regarding how the data structure or output look like for the APIs methods: option orders, and option open positions.

-* if we use --load data from pickle file, then we should also use the ask_price of open positions at the loaded date, instead of the current date. otherwise the value will constantly change. this will give correct profits on that date. we could include option to evaluate loaded open positions with current ask price (--eval-loaded-current, -L), however, if stock splits occured then we will be in a mathematics mess, that I don't want to deal with
+* If we use --load data from pickle file, then we should also use the ask_price of open positions at the loaded date, instead of the current date. otherwise the value will constantly change. this will give correct profits on that date. we could include option to evaluate loaded open positions with current ask price (--eval-loaded-current, -L), however, if stock splits occured then we will be in a mathematics mess, that I don't want to deal with

-* allow insecure credentials, without 2factor authentication. add --insecure / -I flag. due to 2 methods of login, we now have to remove interactive mode (it was useless anyways). **DONE, need to test.**
+* Allow insecure credentials, without 2factor authentication. add --insecure / -I flag. due to 2 methods of login, we now have to remove interactive mode (it was useless anyways). **DONE, need to test.**

-* sort open positions & net profits alphabetically, or by value. default value, include option --sort-by-name / -S. **DONE**
+* Sort open positions & net profits alphabetically, or by value. default value, include option --sort-by-name / -S. **DONE**